YogeshKisslay/xeno-shopify-assignment/README.md

       @@map("orders")
     }

 ---
 ### 📝 Assumptions & Limitations
-  1. Single Tenant Config: While the architecture is multi-tenant by design, the current implementation is configured for a single store via .env variables.
+  1. Single Tenant Config: While the architecture is multi-tenant by design, the current implementation is configured for a single store via `.env` variables.
 A full multi-tenant onboarding flow (like Shopify OAuth) would be the next step.

   2. Webhook Security: The webhook endpoints do not currently verify Shopify's HMAC signature.
 In a production environment, this is a critical security step.

   3. UI Refresh Mechanism: The dashboard uses polling for simplicity.
 For a true real-time experience, WebSockets would be a better solution.

-  4. Manual Ingestion Errors: The manual ingestion scripts do not currently have robust error handling or retry logic for individual records.

 ---
 ### 🔮 Next Steps to Productionize
-  1. Implement Shopify OAuth: Create a proper onboarding flow where merchants can connect their stores and have their credentials stored securely.
+  1. Implement Shopify OAuth: Create a proper onboarding flow where merchants can connect their stores.

   2. Webhook Signature Verification: Add a middleware to verify the X-Shopify-Hmac-SHA256 header on all incoming webhooks.

-  3. Comprehensive Logging & Monitoring: Integrate a logging service and an error monitoring service to track application health.
+  3. Comprehensive Logging & Monitoring: Integrate a logging service (like Winston) and an error monitoring service (like Sentry).

   4. Switch to WebSockets: Replace frontend polling with a WebSocket connection for instant UI updates.